sg-jasonwmayer/CNNGo-Samsung-TV/README.md

 # CNNGoSamsungTV - LEGACY'd
 README
+AngularJS project.
+This application is built using Tizen, Samsungs OS and is written with the AngularJS (Angular 1.75) Framework.

 ## This README would normally document whatever steps are necessary to get your application up and running. ##